badgeir/ule/README.md

 ![alt tag](https://raw.githubusercontent.com/badgeir/ule/master/doc/pong.png)

 ### Prerequisites
-ULE requires an installation of Unity 5 and a scientific Python distrition in order to run.
+ULE requires an installation of Unity 5 and a scientific Python distribution in order to run.
 It has been tested to work with Anaconda python 2.7 and 3.5 64 bit versions.
 Other versions might work with none to minimal changes to the source.